 -

 Product Design: Product designers create three-dimensional forms that are both functional and aesthetically pleasing.
-They consider the ergonomics, materials, and manufacturing processes involved in creating a product Worth keeping that in mind..
+They consider the ergonomics, materials, and manufacturing processes involved in creating a product Small thing, real impact.
+Still holds up..

 -